Stephanie Benson: Career

 During one of Benson's usual shows in the London nightclub, she was spotted by Pete Waterman, owner of PWL, who offered her a contract with his label.
 The deal led her to record and release her first single, "Now is the Time", placing her in the top 20 on UK dance charts.
 Benson went on a promotional tour across Europe until her contract with PWL came to an end.
 She then started writing and collaborating with artists including Stevie Wonder, Wayne Vaughn (Earth Wind and Fire), Rob Davis (Kylie Minogue), Terry Britton (Tina Turner), Andy Hill (Bucks Fizz) and Danny Schogger (Celine Dion).

 Music school

-In a bid to groom potential stars of Ghanaian talent in all fields of the industry. in April 2013, Benson announced the establishment of a music school named the Benson Entertainment Production Institute (BEPI) in Accra.
+In a bid to groom potential stars of Ghanaian talent in all fields of the industry, in April 2013, she announced the establishment of a music school named the Benson Entertainment Production Institute (BEPI) in Accra.
 BEPI is intended to promote professional international standards relating to stage performances and rehearsals, theatre shows, TV shows and musical concerts, and training, as well as to serve commercial purposes.
-The first performance of students from BEPI was in 2014 at +233 Jazz Bar and Grill, Accra.
+The first performance of students from BEPI was in 2014 at +233 Jazz Bar and Grill in Accra.